Skin Spectrum Summit

 Indigenous communities in Canada are chronically underserved, with less and poorer access to medical expertise than other Canadians.

 Quality of life in Canada, as measured by the United Nations Human Development Index, is "very high"—it ranked 12th globally in 2016.
 But the on-reserve Registered Indian population in Canada, by the same metrics, would place 78th globally.
 This severe inequality is unacceptable in a fair society.

 The approximately 1 in 20 Canadians (4.9%) who identify as Indigenous have worse health outcomes than any other population group.
 It's past time to close the gap in access to healthcare and quality of life for Indigenous people in Canada.

 The Indigenous Skin Spectrum Summit is committed to providing space for Indigenous voices.
-We are proud to count prominent leaders on Indigenous issues in Canada among our faculty.
+We are proud to count prominent leaders on Indigenous issues in Canada and respected dermatologists among our faculty.

 We are proud to partner with community and industry sponsors.
 Support of this event is an opportunity to show strong leadership in the Canadian community and prove your commitment to improving healthcare in Indigenous communities in Canada.